 January is National Cervical Health Awareness Month.
-According to the National Cervical Cancer Coalition, “Nearly 13,000 women in the United States are diagnosed with cervical cancer each year, but the disease is preventable with vaccination and appropriate screening (Pap and HPV tests).”
+According to the National Cervical Cancer Coalition, “Nearly 13,000 women in the United States are diagnosed with cervical cancer each year, but the disease is preventable with [the HPV] vaccination and appropriate screening (Pap and HPV tests).”

 Understanding Cervical Cancer and the Importance of Your Regular Physical for Early Diagnosis